What are Probiotics and The Benefits of Probiotics - Teelixir

 When we mention probiotics, we refer to the various species of beneficial bacteria naturally present in the gut that contribute to optimal bodily functions.

-The gut microbiome, which houses these beneficial bacteria, has a significant impact on regulating sex hormones, immune function, metabolism, energy levels, and even mood.
-Hippocrates, the Father of Modern Medicine, stated thousands of years ago that "all disease begins in the gut."
-This underscores the importance of nurturing a healthy gut for overall bodily health.
+The gut microbiome, which houses many beneficial bacteria, is thought to interact with various bodily systems.
+Hippocrates, the Father of Modern Medicine, stated thousands of years ago that "all disease begins in the gut," highlighting the traditional belief in the gut's importance for overall health.

 Top Food Sources for Natural Probiotics